matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-12-day_052_crackmapexec.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/crackmapexec/crack9.png)

-Since we can authenticate to the SMB lets use CrackMapExec to run some special options such as those listed in the Mapping/Enumeration section of CrackMapExec.
+Since we can authenticate to the SMB let's use CrackMapExec to run some special options such as those listed in the Mapping/Enumeration section of CrackMapExec.

 <br>